palainp/IUT_unikernels/README.md

 ```

 This creates a 30MB disk image that can be directly uploaded on the cyberrange, I usually set the unikernels with 32MB of RAM, and all network interfaces should be configured as virtio interfaces.
 The icon used for those unikernels is provided in this repository.

+You can use the `build-all.sh` script to build each unikernels and create all images.
+If it fails in the image creation, you likely will not be able to restart it unless you run `sudo umount /mnt && sudo qemu-nbd --disconnect /dev/nbd0`.

 ## Note on serial outputs